 Local planning also involves promoting local education and employment training opportunities to our clients, funders, and the wider community.

 Regional social activities and networking opportunities vary, and are organized by local PCDC members.
-Events may include, Connections, Holiday Breakfasts, Lunch & Learns, Professional Development etc.
+Events have included Connection Events, Holiday Breakfasts and Mixers, Lunch & Learns, and Professional Development opportunities.

 Government Policy Advocacy

 PCDC members work collaboratively with provincial funders to discuss current government policies, recommendations and share best practices.